 Digital bill boards are all the rage, state highway administrations and ad agencies have them all across the world.
 We see them telling us about the latest amber alert, or selling us cologne.
 We also see them with the blue screen of death or a boot error.
 Can these monstrosities at the bridge of the the digital and actual highways actually teach us anything about IT operations?

-You see these billboards are revenue generating machines, literally.
-Much like IT is in general but these are way less subtle.
+are way less subtle.
 Down time is reflected directly back as lost revenue.
 Billboards sell ad time much like tv or radio sells commercial air time, with customers buying leases of weeks or months at a time.
 For the state highway boards the issue is less of revenue and more of public safety, with outages potentially causing drivers to get into accidents, or miss detours.

 Guess what this isn’t a huge jump from how IT is being transformed to better track IT expenses and map them to business needs.
 Business units are bringing SLOs to IT departments and counting on them to meet them along with the SLAs.
 If internal IT can’t meet those goals than business goes elsewhere.
 Smart IT leadership are mixing their capabilities with those of public cloud providers to ensure they are providing the best possible solutions for their customers.

-None of this has anything to do with when these boards are hacked though.
-Phew sometimes these are hilarious.
+hilarious.
 I am not sure I can get into security again in this post, VDM30in30 may be killing my willingness to argue for security first architectures.

-It was like that weird commercial on TV where the people have their mine blown and purple smoke pours out.
+as like that weird commercial on TV where the people have their mine blown and purple smoke pours out.
 Because doesn’t the mixing of monolith and micro make strange bed-fellows or at the very least circus side show freaks.
 No it turns out that it actually makes a lot of sense.
 Next time I go to the bowling alley I am going to ask for bowling flip-flops and use a duck-pin puck instead of a ball.
 You can’t tell me how to do this Mr. Bowling Alley Operator, after all what are you going to do spray me with the shoe disinfectant?